Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 - `cf` CLI
 - `admin` or `admin_read_only` user or client

+### (Optional) Running on a TAS VM

+For a controlled environment with the required dependencies (python and cf CLI), you can run the script on a TAS component VM.
+As an additional benefit, running from within the bosh deployment also reduces network latency, which can significantly speed up execution time.

+1. ssh onto an instance containing the cf CLI.
+For example, the `control` or `clock_global` instance in TAS (instance name depends on configuration): `bosh ssh clock_global`
+1. Switch to the "vcap" user: `sudo su vcap`
+1. Switch to a directory the "vcap" user has write access to.
+For example: `cd $HOME`
+1. Add the cf CLI to your path: `export PATH="$PATH:/var/vcap/packages/cf-cli-8-linux/bin"`
+1. Follow the "Collecting Data" and "Submitting Data" steps below

+#### Copying Output File from Bosh Instance

+Follow these steps if you would like to transfer the output file from the bosh instance for analysis.
+These steps are for your convenience, and are not required if you are submitting the output data directly from the bosh instance.

+1. Copy the output file into a directory owned by vcap.
+For example:
+   `cp output.json /var/vcap/data/cloud_controller_clock/tmp/`.
+1. Bosh SCP the file off of the instance.
+For example:
+   `bosh scp clock_global:/var/vcap/data/cloud_controller_clock/tmp/output.json /tmp/output.json`

 ### Collecting Data

 1. Target the desired TAS foundation: `cf api <target-foundation>`